Uvalde tells Biden to 'do something'; he pledges 'we will'

 “It’s easy to point fingers right now,” said Ronnie Garza, a Uvalde County commissioner, on CBS’ “Face the Nation,” before adding, “Our community needs to focus on healing right now.”

-Mckinzie Hinojosa, whose cousin Eliahana Torres was killed Tuesday, said she respected Biden’s decision to mourn with the people of Uvalde.
+Mckinzie Hinojosa, whose cousin Eliahna Torres was killed Tuesday, said she respected Biden’s decision to mourn with the people of Uvalde.

 “It’s more than mourning,” she said.
 “We want change.
 We want action.
 It continues to be something that happens over and over and over.
 A mass shooting happens.
 It’s on the news.
 People cry.
 Then it’s gone.
 Nobody cares.
 And then it happens again.
 And again.”

-Note: This story was first published on May 30, 2022.
-It was updated on June 2, 2022 to correct the spelling of one of the first name of one of the shooting victims.
-She is Eliahna Torres, not Eliahana Torres.